 While a bill seeking to provide special workers’ compensation protections for first responders, healthcare workers, and corrections officers in South Carolina failed to pass, all eligible employees can potentially file workers’ compensation claims if they contract COVID-19 on the job (and the South Carolina Workers’ Compensation Commission established special codes for pandemic-related claims).
 If employers deny coverage to employees who allege that they contracted the novel coronavirus at work, this could lead to litigation before the Workers’ Compensation Commission—and eventually in court.

 Challenges to Employee Non-Competition Covenants

 Another area in which the pandemic has the potential to bring novel litigation is restrictive covenants.
 Many of these clauses contain geographic descriptions of areas in which an employee cannot go to work for a competing employer.
 But with more employees working at home, and many expected to continue to work remotely at least part of the week even as the pandemic subsides, how will these clauses be enforced?
 If a former employee goes to work for a business located well outside the geographic restriction, but works remotely at a location within the restricted area, will that violate the covenant?
 These are questions that are likely to keep courts busy as employers and employees adjust to changes brought by the pandemic.

 Speak with a South Carolina Employment Lawyer at Gignilliat, Savitz & Bettis, LLP

 Gignilliat, Savitz & Bettis, LLP is a South Carolina employment law firm with Columbia offices that exclusively represents employers.
-If your company is facing COVID-19-related litigation, or if you have questions about what your company can do to mitigate its risk of litigation, please call 803-799-9311 or contact us online to arrange a confidential consultation.
+If your company is facing COVID-19-related litigation, or if you have questions about what your company can do to mitigate its risk of litigation, please call 803-799-9311 or contact our employment lawyers online to arrange a confidential consultation.